 So, I went back to my NHS neurologist and said ‘Can I get a private prescription for this AED that-might-help-me-but-might-not-and-nobody-really-knows-but-it’s-worth-giving-it-a-go.
 And she said, ‘OK, I’ll prescribe it to you on a private prescription.’
-I was a bit flabbergasted as I thought my NHS neurologist would have to write a letter to a private doctor so that private doctor could write out a private prescription.
+I said that I was a bit flabbergasted because I thought that she would have to write a letter to a private doctor so that private doctor could write out a private prescription.
 ‘I can write it,’ she said.
-I don’t want to make anything more difficult for you’. (these were her actual real words and even I remember them and I really did feel like giving her a big hug because sometimes it seems like some doctors do actually want to make things more difficult for me).
+I don’t want to make anything more difficult for you’ (these were her actual real words and even I remember them and I really did feel like giving her a big hug because sometimes it seems like some doctors do actually want to make things more difficult for me).
 ‘However, I have to let you know that even if the new drug does work for you it doesn’t mean that the panel will decide that the NHS will pay for them.
 The panel makes their decision based on the evidence provided before you start taking the meds.’

-At this point I must thank my parents who have decided that it is worth spending my inheritance on me now by paying for these drugs and all the other NHS-funded treatments I have had over the years, whilst they are alive to potentially see the benefits (It goes without saying that this is not the only thing that I should thank them for and there are millions of others).
-The amount of money that my parents have spent on these treatments is not enough to warrant an appeal via a Go Fund Me or the like but, on the other hand, the costs are probably prohibitive to many people with epilepsy (it also is worth noting at this point that homeless people are eight times more likely than the rest of the population to have epilepsy).
+At this point I must thank my parents who have decided that it is worth spending my inheritance on me now by paying for these drugs and all the other non-NHS-funded treatments I have had over the years, whilst they are alive to potentially see the benefits (It goes without saying that this is not the only thing that I should thank them for and there are millions of others).
+The amount of money that my parents have spent on these treatments is not enough to warrant an appeal via a Go Fund Me or the like but, on the other hand, the costs are probably prohibitive to many people with epilepsy).
 Thus, with my parents financial (and other) support I could not have got to where I am today.
 The new drug costs £175.01 a month on private prescription compared to £43.75 for the one I am currently on.

-I made some precautions before starting the new drug – I bought a fixed landline as we didn’t have one.
+I made some precautions before starting the new drug – I bought a fixed landline as we didn’t have one already.
 Changing meds is a known seizure risk.
-I was concerned that if my mobile was lost (this happens roughly 82 times a day) or the battery was dead (seven times a day) and if my husband wasn’t with me and I had a seizure my children couldn’t call on an adult for help.
+I was concerned that if my mobile was lost (this happens roughly 82 times a day) or the battery was dead (seven times a day) if my husband wasn’t with me and I had a seizure my children couldn’t call on an adult for help.
+They can now call for help.
 Changing anti-epileptics is complicated.
 Under the advice of a neurologist you increase the medication slowly – every two weeks changing the dosage.
 So, I drew up a chart with how much medication I should take each day.
 The last time I had changed AEDs, I got confused by this whole process and had a clonic tonic seizure.

 In other developments, my dietician has suggested that I change from the ketogenic diet to something called the Low Glycaemic Index Treatment (LGIT).
 It is similar to the ketogenic diet but less restrictive and for some people with epilepsy it produces the same results.
 However, I discovered a long time ago that my brain is actually a human experiment and as such I should not change two variables at once (ie my diet and the meds) so I will consider changing onto the new diet after the changes to my meds are complete.